-I was discouraged that that year, the end of my junior year of college, I had to make the tough decision to postpone my education.
+I was discouraged that year, which was the end of my junior year of college.
+I had to make the tough decision to postpone my education.
 This is still a bitter pill to swallow.
 I still want that degree.

-What I know about myself and others I've met with IBD, is that we want you to be aware.
+What I know about myself and others I've met with an inflammatory bowel disease (IBD) is that we want you to be aware.
 It is easier for us if folks know what our issues are so that we don't feel we have to hide it.
-It causes us anxiety if we feel "trapped" as in we're traveling with a group and we feel we'll inconvenience the whole group if we have to stop to use the bathroom.
-But sometimes the stress of that anxiety and worry itself rears up our symptoms.
-Stress is unhealthy for everyone but it's literally unhealthy and intolerable to many IBD patients.
+It causes us anxiety if we feel "trapped" as we're traveling with a group and worry that we'll inconvenience the whole group if we have to stop to use the bathroom.
+But sometimes the stress of that anxiety and worry itself kicks off our symptoms.
+Stress is unhealthy for everyone, but it's literally unhealthy and intolerable to many IBD patients.
 It ramps up the symptoms sometimes immediately upon onset of a stressful situation.

-If you know someone with Crohn's or come across them, even as a casual acquaintaince, please don't feel shy about asking for more information and embrace the opportunity to educate yourself.
-We're happy to share and we'll probably keep our poop jokes to ourselves (not everybody enjoys that humor but we do because sometimes, you've just got to laugh), but we want you to be comfortable with us so we can be comfortable.
+If you know someone with Crohn's or come across them, even as a casual acquaintance, please don't feel shy about asking for more information and embrace the opportunity to educate yourself.
+We're happy to share, and we'll probably keep our poop jokes to ourselves.
+(Not everybody enjoys that humor, but we do because sometimes you've just got to laugh.)
+We want you to be comfortable with us so we can be comfortable.
 Please be aware, compassionate, and work for a cure.
-We need one. http://www.blogher.com?from=bhfbadge " target="_blank">http://www.blogher.com/files/edbadge_Featured.jpg " alt="Featured on BlogHer.com" width="120" height="100" border="0">
+We need one.